neptune-ai/open-solution-salt-identification/README.md

 ## Installation
 1. Clone repository and install requirements (*use Python3.5*) `pip3 install -r requirements.txt`
 1. Register to the [neptune.ml](https://neptune.ml) _(if you wish to use it)_
 1. Run experiment based on U-Net.
-See instrution below:
+See instruction below:

 ## Start experiment in the cloud
 ```bash